-EU center-right group faces decision on Orban’s party
+EU center-right group to mull kicking out Orban’s party

-BERLIN (AP) — The head of the European Parliament’s main center-right group says he has received enough letters seeking the expulsion of Hungarian Prime Minister Viktor Orban’s party to put the matter to a decision.
+BERLIN (AP) — The European Parliament’s main center-right group will discuss later this month whether Hungarian Prime Minister Viktor Orban’s party should remain a member amid anger over the anti-migration leader’s latest campaign against European Union leaders.

-EPP president Joseph Daul told Tuesday’s edition of German daily Die Welt that he’s received enough letters to put the membership of Orban’s Fidesz party “on the agenda of the next meetings.”
+The European People’s Party said Tuesday that it has received letters from 12 member parties in nine countries seeking the exclusion or suspension of Orban’s Fidesz party from the group, the biggest in the outgoing EU legislature.
+That’s considerably more than the seven parties in five countries that were needed.

-Daul said that “there is a limit and Viktor Orban has crossed the red line.”
+The issue has now been added to the agenda for a March 20 meeting of EPP’s political assembly, which brings together representatives of member parties.
+Whether there will be a decision is unclear, but the body could decide to kick out or suspend Fidesz, which will be given an opportunity to defend itself.

 Most Read Nation & World Stories